Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ## Getting the project

 > __IMPORTANT__:
 > This project uses Git Large Files Support (LFS).
-See the [link](https://git-lfs.github.com/) for Git LFS installation options.
+See the [link with Git LFS installation options](https://git-lfs.github.com/).

 The project uses the `git-flow` branching strategy, as such:
  - `develop` branch contains all active development